Kavya042/sum-of-N/README.md

-# sum-of-N numbers Using Dynamic Memory Allocation in C
+# Sum-Of-N Numbers Using Dynamic Memory Allocation in C